WohlSoft/Moondust-Project/LazyFixTool/LazyFixTool_Readme.txt

  -O/path/to/out      - path to a directory where the new images will be saved -W                  - Also look for images in subdirectories -N                  - Don't create backup

- -G                  - Make gray shades on masks darker
+ -G                  - Make gray shades on masks darker (available before v.2.0)